Yandy Díaz

 Yandy Díaz Fernández (born August 8, 1991) is a Cuban-born professional baseball first baseman, third baseman and designated hitter for the Tampa Bay Rays of Major League Baseball (MLB).
 He has previously played in MLB for the Cleveland Indians.
+Díaz has won one Silver Slugger Award and is a two-time All-Star.

 Cuban career

 Díaz began his career with the Naranjas de Villa Clara in the 2008-09 Cuban National Series; at 16 years old, he registered two hits and two walks over seven plate appearances.
 The next year with Villa Clara, he slashed .292/.417/.351 in 67 games.
 In his final season with Villa Clara, he slashed .254/.399/.331 in 59 games.
 He was not included on the roster for the 2012–13 season, which saw Villa Clara win the championship.